 Operator’s Report (7:15 pm)

 Mr. Morrill led the discussion of the July 11, 2024 Operator’s Report he had circulated in advance of the meeting.
 He reported that the WCWD had produced significantly more water in June than during May.
-This was due to heavy operation of the spray fields in June, which will continue for 5-6 more weeks.
+The spray field was operated for the last week in June, and will continue for 5-6 more weeks.

 Mr. Morrill reported that the state’s Department of Environmental Health conducted its HAZMAT inspection of the WCWD operations.
 Mr. Morrill engaged the inspector in a detailed discussion as to why the District’s environmental fees had increased significantly since the prior year.
 The inspector explained that the District has (and needs) two large tanks of diesel fuel to operate the system, which moves the District into “Tier 2” status, and that the Tier level and fees imposed were correct.
 Although the District could apply for a waiver or reduction of the HAZMAT fee if it could show “severe hardship,” Mr. Morrill opined that this would almost certainly be unsuccessful and even if successful, would likely result in savings of $370.
 Director Weiss inquired as to whether the District’s “Disadvantaged Community” status would demonstrate severe hardship.
 Mr. Morrill stated that it would likely not make any impact on the waiver request.
 He felt the District should instead pursue a challenge on the fee structure for its sewer permit fees, which has a higher chance of success, particularly because Fort Bragg has essentially the same fees as the WCWD and, unlike the WCWD, disposes of a significant amount of its waste water into the ocean.
+Questions were asked and answered.

 Old Business (7:21 pm)